Enhanced Diagnostic Tools

 pmols) of protein sample.For molecular weight <1000 Dal: submit ~1.0 µg (~1,000 pmols)

-When analyzing proteins blotted to PVDF, we often obtain mixed results.
+Analysis of proteins blotted to PVDF may produce mixed results.
 Out of the several factors that influence the quality of the analysis, protein "concentration" is the most important.
 It is recommended that samples be greater than 1 µg and blotted to polyvinylidene fluoride (PVDF).
-Nitrocellulose and nylon membranes are not recommended for use.
-For the best results, it is recommended that electroblotting be performed in a non-Tris or non-glycine-containing buffer.
-The customer can stain electroblotted proteins with Coomassie Brilliant Blue R-250 or Ponceau S., excise the samples from the membrane using a razor blade, and then wash the excised membranes thoroughly, preferably by vortexing with HPLC grade water in a clean Eppendorf-style tube.
-As PVDF membranes potentially contain a number of contaminants themselves, it would be appreciated if the customer supplies a blank piece of stained/destained PVDF membrane to act as a background control.
+Nitrocellulose and nylon membranes are not recommended.
+For best results, it is recommended that electroblotting be performed in a non-Tris or non-glycine-containing buffer.
+Ccustomers may stain electroblotted proteins with Coomassie Brilliant Blue R-250 or Ponceau S., excise the samples from the membrane using a razor blade, and then wash the excised membranes thoroughly, preferably by vortexing with HPLC grade water in a clean Eppendorf-style tube.
+As PVDF membranes may contain a number of contaminants, it would be advisable for customers to supply a blank piece of stained/destained PVDF membrane to act as a control sample.
 See blotting or staining protocols.
 It should be noted that tryptophan and cysteine cannot be directly quantitated.
-If the sample is submitted in liquid form, the amino acid quantities of tryptophan and cysteine can be obtained.
+For samples submitted in liquid form, the amino acid quantities of tryptophan and cysteine can be obtained.

 Free forms of amino acids can be quantitated.
 Please ensure that the matrix in which these amino acids are submitted be free of large amounts of proteins, lipids, and carbohydrates.
 The assay works well with serum which has been spun through a molecular weight 5000-6000 cutoff filter.
 Examples of free forms of amino acids that are routinely assayed are glutamine, asparagine, citrulline, B-alanine, taurine, tryptophan, and ornithine.

-Amino Acid Analysis requires an adequate purified sample for a ccurate composition and quantitative data analysis.
+Amino Acid Analysis requires an adequate amount of purified sample for accurate composition and quantitative data analysis.
 Purification protocols could possibly contribute to sample contamination and loss, so it is important that a clean environment is maintained.

-It would be appreciated if pure proteins are supplied in solution minding the above conditions, and information on the approximate number of picomoles of the sample is provided so that the addition of internal standard can be determined.
+Its good practice to supply pure proteins in solution.
+Please note the above mentioned conditions andprovide information on the approximate number of picomoles of the submitted sample so that the addition of internal standard can be determined.

 Analysis from PVDF is not quantitative, however, it can